Adversarial Attacks against Binary Similarity Systems: Related Works

 \section{Related Works}

 In this section, we first discuss loosely related approaches for attacking image classifiers and natural language processing (NLP) models; then, we describe attacks against source code models.
-Finally, we discuss prominent attacks against models for binary analysis and malware classifiers.
+Finally, we discuss prominent attacks against models for binary code analysis.